jedevc/apparea/README.md

     $ ./apparea.py
     ...

-Make sure that the server owner has copied your key and username over to the server's config file!
+Make sure that you copy your key and username over to config/authorized_keys and restart the server.

 Now you can expose ports on your local machine to the server!